BrunoQNF/QO_WolframBook/README.md

 # QO_WolframBook
-Draft for educational content in Quantum Optics
+Draft for educational content in Quantum Optics (aiming for a complete tutorial or book)
 ## Contents
+* Field quantization
+* Coherent states
--Atomic Transitions
+* Atomic Transitions
--Beam splitters and interferometry
+* Beam splitters and interferometry
--Non classical light and quadratures
+* Non classical light and quadratures
--Dissipation and decoherence
+* Dissipation and decoherence